genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 id: state-management
 ---

 [State machines](/server-modules/state-machine/introduction/) enable you to control workflow by defining the transitions from state to state.
 This example enables you to build a very simple state machine so that you can add new trades.
-We will use the `TRADE_STATUS` field, which can have three possible states: `NEW`, `ALLOCATED`, `CANCELLED`.
+We shall use the `TRADE_STATUS` field, which can have three possible states: `NEW`, `ALLOCATED`, or `CANCELLED`.

 * `NEW` can go to `ALLOCATED` or `CANCELLED`.
 * `ALLOCATED` and `CANCELLED` can’t go anywhere else.